solyarisoftware/PERE/README.md

 ### On the first terminal: run the server engine

-The Engine is a Sinatra app doing the server-side job:
+The server is a Sinatra app doing the server-side job:

 ```bash
 $ ruby sseserver.rb -o yourhostname